 Recruiting though remains coach Klink’s top priority, as the Jackrabbits look to continue the success of signing some of the top players in the Midwest to South Dakota State.

-Klinkefus’ coaching career started in 2000, when he took an Associate Head Coach job at Storm Lake St. Mary’s High School.
+Klinkefus’ coaching career started in 2000, when he took an associate head coaching position at Storm Lake St. Mary’s High School.
 After a year at St. Mary’s, Klinkefus returned to Buena Vista as an assistant for the five most successful years in the program’s history.
 During his tenure at BVU, the Beavers posted a 115-33 overall record, a winning percentage of nearly 80 percent.
 During that same span, the Beavers won five straight IIAC tournament titles with a perfect 15-0 record and qualified for five straight national tournaments.
 During those five years, Klinkefus coached a total of 15 all-conference players and three conference MVPs.

-Klinkefus begins his ninth season at South Dakota State, where he helped lead the program to the top of The Summit League, posting a 38-10 record against league competition in the last three years.
-The Jacks posted a 71-31 overall record in that span, including three straight postseason appearances, with NCAA Tournament appearances in 2012 and 2013, and a bid to the College Basketball Invitational in 2014.
+Klinkefus begins his 10th season at South Dakota State, where he helped lead the program to the top of The Summit League, posting a 50-14 record against league competition over the last four years.
+The Jacks posted a 95-41 overall record in that span, including four straight postseason appearances, with NCAA Tournament appearances in 2012 and 2013, a bid to the CBI in 2014 and to the NIT in 2015, when the team won its first-ever postseason game at the Division I level.

-As a student-athlete, Klinkefus won a pair of state football titles and one baseball championship in high school before heading off to college at Buena Vista, where he started at quarterback for all four years.
+As a student-athlete, Klinkefus won two state football titles and one baseball championship in high school before heading off to college at Buena Vista, where he started at quarterback for all four years.

 Before earning with a B.A. in Secondary Education from Buena Vista in 2000, Klinkefus earned newcomer of the year as a freshman and ranked third all-time in total offense when he graduated.

-Before joining the staff at South Dakota State, Klinkefus earned a Master of Science degree in Education from Drake University in Des Moines, Iowa.
+Before joining the staff at South Dakota State, Klinkefus earned a Master of Science degree in Education from Drake University in Des Moines, Iowa, in 2004.

 Klinkefus lives in Brookings with his wife, Megan.